-You’ll enjoy the great swimming pool, stylishly minimalist to blend perfectly with the marvellous landscape, complete with deck chairs and umbrellas.
+You’ll enjoy the great swimming pool, stylishly minimalist to blend perfectly with the marvelous landscape, complete with deck chairs and umbrellas.

 Kapetaniana is a small village perched at an altitude of 800 meters in the heart of the Asterousia mountain range, which runs along the entire southern coast of Iraklion.
 It is a remote, car-free mountain hamlet that’s a Mecca for rock climbers and hikers.